muldjord/skyscraper/README.md

 * Changed "startat" config.ini option to "startAt" to conform with style of other variables
 * Changed "endat" config.ini option to "endAt" to conform with style of other variables
 * Fixed "--relative" option when combined with roms in subdirs
-* "--unattend" options now answers "y" to all "--purgedb" prompt automatically
+* "--unattend" options now answers "y" to all "--cache purge:" prompts automatically
 * Added "regionPrios" and "langPrios" variables to config.ini for main and platform sections
 * Added auto-migration from old config.ini format to v3.0.0 format
 * Added auto-migration from "dbs" folder to "cache" folder